spesmilo/electrum-docs/faq.rst

    must have enabled 'Replace by Fee' in your preferences, before sending the transaction.

- - Create a 'child pays for parent' transaction, with a generous fee.
-A CPFP is a new transaction, that compensates for the small fee of the parent transaction.
+ - Create a 'Child Pays For Parent' transaction.
+A CPFP is a new transaction, that pays a high fee in order to compensate for the small fee of its parent transaction.
 It can be done by the recipient of the funds, or by the sender, if the transaction has a change output.

 What does it mean to "Freeze" an address in Electrum?